 Mealtime shouldn't be a battle — it should be a pleasant experience for the whole family.
-Kids are often picky eaters — and not just toddlers.
+Kids are often picky eaters, and fussy eating can go on well past the toddler years.
 Sometimes even teenagers are picky about what they eat.
-And though you shouldn't force your children to eat everything on their plates, you shouldn't be a pushover and let them consume unhealthy foods either.
+And though you shouldn't force your children to eat everything on their plate, you shouldn't be a pushover and let them consume unhealthy foods, either.
 Parents need to find a balance.

 "Clean your plate!"

-Don't be part of the "clean plate club."
-Forcing your children to finish everything on their plates every night can contribute to both childhood and adult obesity.
-Making your kids continue to eat after they are full can lead to poor life-long eating habits, overindulgence in food and unnecessary weight gain.
+Don't be part of the "clean-plate club."
+Forcing your children to finish everything on their plate every night can contribute to both childhood and adult obesity.
+Making your kids continue to eat after they are full can lead to poor eating habits, overindulgence in food and unnecessary weight gain.

 We all need to keep in mind that even if we have a skinny toddler now, that doesn't mean that we can allow him to develop unhealthy eating habits.
 Two-thirds of adults in America are overweight or obese.

-Of course diet and exercise are key to raising healthy kids.
-But love, care and respect go along way too in a child becoming a happy, healthy adult.
+Of course, diet and exercise are key to raising healthy kids.
+But love, care and respect also go a long way toward a child becoming a happy, healthy adult.